-Kinematics of Mechanisms and Machines Prof. Anirvan Dasgupta Department of Mechanical Engineering Indian Institute of Technology, Kharagpur
+Mechanism and Robot Kinematics Prof. Anirvan Dasgupta Department of Mechanical Engineering Indian Institute of Technology, Kharagpur

-Lecture - 20 Geometric Velocity Analysis - III
+Lecture - 22 Velocity Analysis: Geometric Concepts - III

-We will continue our discussion on the Velocity Analysis problem.
-We have been looking at the geometric problem in velocity analysis, we have looked at certain concepts of some of the certain geometry concepts like instantaneous center rotation and relative instantaneous center rotation, and based on that we have discussed an important theorem which is known as the Arnold Kennedy theorem.
+We will continue our discussion on the velocity analysis problem, we have been looking at the geometric problem in velocity analysis, we have looked at certain concepts of some of the certain geometric concepts like instantaneous center rotation, and relative instantaneous center rotation and based on that we have discussed an important theorem which is known as the Aronhold Kennedy theorem.

-So, we are going to start by just reviewing the Arnold Kennedy theorem which states that if three bodies are in relative motion with respect to one another the three relative instantaneous centers of velocity are collinear.
-So, just to explain this once again let me consider three bodies.
-So, two and the third one I will define like this that, suppose this is the instantaneous center of rotation of let me call it body 2.
+So, we are going to start by just reviewing the Aronhold Kennedy theorem which states that if 3 bodies are in relative motion with respect to 1 another the 3 relative instantaneous centres of velocity are collinear.

-So, this point is the relative instantaneous center of body 2 with the ground which I call body 1 and let me assume that this is the relative instantaneous center of body 3 with respect to the ground.
-In other words these two points are hinged to the ground.
-These two points are hinged to the ground at this instant of time.
-I can consider that these two points are hinged to the ground at this point of time.
+So, just to explain this once again let me consider 3 bodies.
+So, 2 and the third 1 I will define like this that, suppose this is the instantaneous center of rotation of let me call it body 2.
+So, this point is the relative instantaneous center of body 2 with the ground which I call body 1, and let me assume that this is the relative instantaneous center of body 3 with respect to the ground.
+In other words these 2 points are hinged to the ground at this instant of time; I can consider that these 2 points are hinged to the ground at this point of time.

-So, as per our nomenclature we can say that this is I 1 2 this is I 1 3.
-So, relative instantaneous centers of rotation of body two with respect to the ground is I 1 2 relative instantaneous center of rotation of body 3 with respect to the ground is I 1 3.
-Let me consider this, line joining I 1 2 and 1 3.
-Now I ask the question what is the relative instantaneous center of rotation of body 2 and 3.

-Let me also make one more consideration that this is omega 2, this is omega 3 I have taken arbitrarily.
-Now I ask this question where lies the relative instantaneous center of rotation of body two relative to body 3.
-Now as we have seen before this point may lie outside the domain of the physical domain of the body, this relative instantaneous center of rotation I 2 3 may lie outside the physical domain of the bodies.
+So, as per our nomenclature we can say that this is I 1 2, this is I 1 3.
+So, relative instantaneous centres of rotation of body 2 with respect to the ground is I 1 2, relative instantaneous center of rotation of body 3 with respect to the ground is I 1 3.
+Let me consider this line joining I 1 2 and 1 3, now I ask the question what is the relative instantaneous center of rotation of body 2 and 3, let me also make 1 more consideration that this is omega 2, this is omega 3 I have taken arbitrarily, now I ask this question where lies the relative instantaneous center of rotation of body 2 and 3.

-Let us consider a test point; we will begin with a test point.
-So, if I consider a test point let us say G then I know that velocity of G 2 because this point remember, this point I can always bring into extensions of body 2 and body 3.
-So, G 2 and G 3 are corresponding the points on body 2 and body 3.
+Now, as we have seen before this point may lie outside the domain of the physical domain of the body, this relative instantaneous center of rotation I 2 3 may lie outside the physical domain of the bodies.
+Let us consider a test point we will begin with a test point.
+So, if I consider a test point that is a G then I know that velocity of G 2 because this point remember, this point I can always bring into the extensions of body 2 and body 3.
+So, G 2 and G 3 are correspondingly points on body 2 and body 3.

-So, velocity of point G 2 if I mark it with red, it must be perpendicular to this line joining I 2 3 and G, similarly the velocity of point G 3 must be perpendicular to this line.
-So, this is v G 3, this is v G 2, now they do not match.
-So, definitely G cannot be the relative I c between of 2 and 3, then we had seen that in order to have a point a feasible point which can be the relative I c it must be a point on the line joining I 1 2 and I 1 3, consider this is our test point now.
+So, velocity of point G 2 if I mark it with red it must be perpendicular to this line joining I 1 2 and G. Similarly the velocity of point G 3 must be perpendicular to this line.
+So, this is V G 3 and this is V G 2, now they do not match.
+So, definitely G cannot be the relative IC between of 2 and 3, then we had seen that in order to have a point a feasible point, which can be the relative IC it must be a point on the line joining I 1 2 and I 1 3, consider this is our test point now.